 To comply with sec.
-3.10 of the German Corporate Governance Code, the Management Board and Supervisory Board are required to report once a year in the annual report on corporate governance.
+3.10 of the German Corporate Governance Code, the Management Board and Supervisory Board are required to report once a year in the annual report on corporate governance in the company.
 The corporate governance report of FAST Casualwear AG also includes the declaration on corporate management required by sec.
 289a of the German Commercial Code (HGB).
 The declaration on corporate management pursuant to sec.
 289a of the German Commercial Code (HGB) comprises the declaration of conformity pursuant to sec.
 161 of the German Stock Corporation Act (AktG), and descriptions of how the Management Board and Supervisory Board work, and of the composition and method of working of their committees.

-The corporate governance report is also readily available in the internet at www.fast-casualwear.com/investor-realtions.
+The corporate governance report is also readily available in the internet at www.fast-casualwear.com/Investor Relations /Corporate Governance.

 Explanations according to sec.
-289a HGB (incl.
-Declaration of Conformity)
+289a HGB (Declaration of Conformity 2013)

-The Management Board (Vorstand) and the Supervisory Board (Aufsichtsrat) of FAST Casualwear AG hereby for the first time jointly declare that the recommendations of the German Government Commission for the German Corporate Governance Code have been complied with since the company's admission to trade on the regulated market of the Frankfurt Stock Exchange (8 December 2011) and will comply with the recommendations in the future, except for the following deviations outlined below.
-The declaration is based on the recommendations of the Code in its version dated 15 May 2012, which was published in the electronic Federal Gazette on 15 June 2012.
+By date of 18 April 2013 the Management Board (Vorstand) and the Supervisory Board (Aufsichtsrat) of FAST Casualwear AG for the first time jointly declared that the recommendations of the German Government Commission for the German Corporate Governance Code have been complied with since the company's admission to trade on the regulated market of the Frankfurt Stock Exchange (8 December 2011) and will comply with the recommendations in the future, except for the outlined deviations.
+The declaration was based on the recommendations of the Code in its version dated 15 May 2012, which was published in the electronic Federal Gazette on 15 June 2012.